 Overview

-As of September 2023, 44 states, Washington D.C., and Guam, have laws establishing prescription drug repository programs.
-Twenty-eight states have operational programs, with three more expected to be operational within the next year.
-Eighteen states, Guam, and Washington D.C. have laws enacted but are not operational.
+As of September 2024, 45 states, Washington D.C., and Guam, have laws establishing prescription drug repository programs and twenty-nine states have operational programs.
+Seventeen states and Guam have laws enacted but no programs are operational, yet.
 Operational programs are those with participating pharmacies, charitable clinics or hospitals approved by the state to collect and redistribute donated drugs.

-Most state laws also permit the donation of cancer drugs within their existing drug repository programs.
-In addition to their general drug repository program, Florida, Michigan and Montana, also have a separate repository program specific for cancer drugs.
+Most state repository laws also permit the donation of cancer drugs within their existing programs.
+In addition to their general drug repository program, Florida, Michigan, Montana, and Nebraska also have a separate repository program specific for cancer drugs.

-Comprehensive state donation and redistribution programs may help expand access to affordable drugs for patients across the country.
-Existing programs have had significant success in helping people afford the prescriptions they need to remain healthy, but barriers exist that prevent many operational and non-operational programs from reaching their full potential, including:
+Existing programs have had significant success in helping people afford the prescriptions they need to remain healthy, but barriers exist that prevent some programs from reaching their full potential, including:

 - Administrative and operational burdens on participating entities.